wraithan/resume/docs/projects.rst

 can host it on Read the Docs.
 This way I get a clean looking resume that I can export as a PDF, or just directly link to.

-I was inspired by another user who has his resume_
+I was inspired by another user who has his resume_ on Read The Docs as well!

 .. _GitHub: https://github.com/wraithan